minusxai/smart-nb-report/README.md

 # smart-nbconvert
-smart-nbconvert is a tool for automatically generating reports from Jupyter Notebooks.
-This python script processes notebooks, extracts key content, and converts it into a structured markdown report.
+smart-nbconvert is a tool for automatically generating detailed reports from Jupyter Notebooks with the help of LLMs.
+This python script processes the notebook, notebook, extracts key content, and converts it into a structured markdown report.
 It also handles inline images, etc.

 ## Installation